A box containing 25 accessions of Pigeon Pea marks first-ever seed deposit from India to the Svalbard Global Seed Vault

 Director Bansal visited the Vault as part of an official Indian delegation invited by the Crop Trust, which also included Secretary Shri Ashish Bahuguna from the Department of Agriculture and Cooperation.

-Marie Haga, Executive Director of the Crop Trust, was happy to see India come forth and participate in this worldwide conservation effort.
+Marie Haga, Former Executive Director of the Crop Trust, was happy to see India come forth and participate in this worldwide conservation effort.
 “More so because the first contribution by the Indian government to this global collection is pigeon pea: one of the 25 crops of most importance for global food security,” she said.

 Pigeon pea – scientific name: Cajanus cajan – is an important crop for small-scale farmers in semi-arid areas.
 It is drought resistant and can be grown in areas with less than 65 centimeters of annual rainfall.